vuedoc/md/README.md

 ## Command line options
 ```
 --level [integer]        - Set the title level.
 An integer betwen 1 and 6
---output [directory]  - The output directory.
+--output [file or dir]   - The output directory.
 If absent, the STDOUT will be used
+--section [section name] - Set the README's section name to update.
+Works with `--output file`
 --ignore-name            - Ignore the component name on parsing
 --ignore-description     - Ignore the component description on parsing
 ```

 ## Programmatic Usage